General Data Protection Regulation (GDPR)

 - object to the processing of personal information any further;

 - ask to transfer a copy of the information held about them to them or another provider;

 - request to have any incorrect information, corrected;

 - request the removal of all data we hold.
 This right isn’t absolute and only applies in certain circumstances.

 Our fair processing notices and terms of business comply with the GDPR.
-As part of the application process, you’ll be asked to ensure that your client has seen ‘How The Mortgage Works and Nationwide use your information’, and they’ve understood how their information will be used.
+As part of the application process, you’ll be asked to ensure that your client has seen ‘How we use your information’, and they’ve understood how their information will be used.